 We also have established a membership reward program in which investors can earn Yiren coins when purchases made on our platforms reach a certain amount.
-Existing investors/borrowers may also receive Yiren coins at the time of the first purchase made by new investors referred by them.
 Yiren coins can be used in subsequent purchases.
-The valid periods of these Yiren coins vary among different individual promotional programs, ranging from three months to two years.
+The valid periods of these Yiren coins vary among different individual promotional programs, ranging from one and a half years to two and a half years.
 Given currently we do not have sufficient historical data to reasonably estimate the usage rate of the Yiren coins, the liabilities for the estimated value of the Yiren coins that are expected to be used are accrued based on the total number of outstanding Yiren coins related to prior purchases at the end of each reporting period.
 These liabilities reflect our management's best estimate of the cost of future usages.
-As of December 31, 2014, 2015 and 2016, we recorded accrued expenses related to Yiren coins earned from prior purchases of nil, RMB29.5 million and RMB39.3 million, respectively.
+As of December 31, 2015, 2016 and 2017, we recorded accrued expenses related to Yiren coins earned from prior purchases of RMB29.5 million, RMB39.3 million and RMB64.0 million(US\$9.8 million), respectively, with corresponding entry in sales and marketing expenses.